equinor/webviz-config/CONTRIBUTING.md

 ### Override plugin toolbar

-In the generated webviz application, your plugin will as default be given a button toolbar.
-The default buttons to appear is stored in the class constant `WebvizPluginABC.TOOLBAR_BUTTONS`.
-If you want to override which buttons should appear, redefine this class constant in your subclass.
-To remove all buttons, simply define it as an empty list.
+In the generated webviz application, your plugin will as default be given a set of toolbar buttons in a settings drawer.
+The default buttons to appear are fullscreen and screenshot.
+Additional buttons appears based on provided information - as plugin author contact information, download data, guided tour information and issue feedback link.
 See [this section](#data-download-callback) for more information regarding downloading plugin data.

 ### Callbacks